samsuh/2026-journal/README.md

 ## 8/28/26 - Friday
 - got through admin stuff on calculus course.
-- ride?
+- DONE ~~ride?~~
 - DONE ~~fill prescription before weekend~~. she had to order the eye drops, should come tomorrow.
 - Take medicine:
   - eyedrops 7:30am/ 3:45pm
   - aspirin 3:45pm
 - i woke up super full and bloated after just like an hour or two of sleep. i ate too much sugar and food overnight. i need to stay away from candy. it was dangerous to get it for cycling.
+- Found a nice bike to potentially buy.
+Factor Ostro VAM for 5m krw. nice, not perfect but very nice. and decent price.

 ## 8/27/26 - Thursady
 - Eye drops: 3am/3:45pm/11:10pm